Student Consumer Information

 All students enrolled in more than 3 credit hours must provide proof of immunizations as required by North Carolina statute G.S.
 130A-155.
 Health and Wellness, in conjunction with the Scotland County Health Department, can assist students in obtaining necessary immunizations.
 You may print out a copy of the Health Information Summary and Physical.

 The Health Information Summary and Physical must include a health history, current immunization records and a physical and be completed, signed by the student’s doctor and returned to the Health Center before registering for classes.
 Students who participate in the athletic or equestrian programs must provide additional activity related medical information.
-More information is available at the website listed above or by contacting the Health and Wellness Center, Pate Hall, 1700 Dogwood Mile, Laurinburg, NC28352; phone (910) 277-5040.
+More information is available at the website listed above or by contacting the Health and Wellness Center, DeTamble Library, 1700 Dogwood Mile, Laurinburg, NC28352; phone (910) 277-5040.

 Students have access to the campus computer network.
 Policies exist to protect one’s right to privacy and allow for a free exchange of ideas and information.
 Specific policies are outlined in the student handbook.